 Call it an urban hike or call it a nature walk, Dripping Rock Trail is really fun.
 We know that a dripping rock doesn’t sound amazing, but you will be pleasantly surprised.
 And the best part is that anyone can hike this trail because it is paved, flat, and runs 1.0 mile roundtrip.

 The Dripping Rock Trail hike can be done with a stroller and is very easy to follow.
 There are actually two trailheads for this trail.
 One starts directly across from the Spanish Oaks Golf Course.
 The other starts near the golf course and adds walking through the tunnel, which our kids really enjoy.
 There is a sign that talks about the trail and animals you can see while hiking.
 From the trailhead, cross the bridge over the small creek.
-You can stop here to look for fish and frogs (which we didn’t see), but after crossing the creek, take a left through the tunnel (watch out for golf carts!) and follow the trail up to the junction.
+You can stop here to look for fish and frogs (which we didn’t see).
+After crossing the creek, take a left through the tunnel (watch out for golf carts!) and follow the trail up to the junction.
 The golf carts will be coming from the right, but you need to take the first left and follow the paved path along the river.

 As you walk, listen closely to the river.
 At different intervals, you’ll hear what sounds like rain coming from the opposite bank.
 This, of course, is the dripping rock, and there are several places to see it.
 We saw three dripping rocks before we actually made it to “the Dripping Rock.”

 You will know you’ve made it to the famous Dripping Rock because it is quite a bit larger than the others you have already seen.
 There is also a makeshift trail down to the river, but be careful as it is quite a steep drop.
 The best way to find where to go down is when the rock wall ends along the trail.